xengeo/java-fundamentals/bites/05_instance_fields_bite.md

 ## Exercise

 Define a class called Quiz.
-When instantiated, it should take two questions as arguments.
-For example...
+When instantiated, it should take two questions as arguments, like so:

 ```java
 new Quiz("what is the capital of Burkina Faso?", "What is the capital of Bhutan?");